ollamaflow/ollamaflow.readme.io/reference/OllamaFlow/hello-there.md

 * Limit context size: `{"options": {"num_ctx": 2048}}`
 * Standardize temperature: `{"options": {"temperature": 0.7}}`
 * Set organizational defaults for consistency

+### **Label-Based Control**

+Attached `Labels` to backend nodes, i.e. `"Labels": [ "europe" ]` to control which nodes are candidates to service a request when API requests include the `X-OllamaFlow-Label` header.
+For example, ensure GDPR in-scope requests are only serviced by backends that have the label `europe` or `gdpr`.
+Labels are unmanaged strings and semantic meaning is defined by the operator.

 ### **Multi-Layer Security**